inkline/inkline/packages/docs/pages/docs/utilities/display.md

+---
-# Display Utilities
+title: Display Utilities
-## Change the display style of components responsively with display utilities. { .lead }
+description: Change the display style of components responsively with display utilities.
+---

 ### How it works
 Display utility classes that apply to all breakpoints, from `xs` to `xl`, have no breakpoint abbreviation in them.